-Interest rate risk is the risk of incurring losses due to changes in market interest rates and primarily arises from differences between the repricing maturities of assets and liabilities.
-The bank's aim in interest rate risk management is to keep these differences as small as possible in all currencies.
+Interest rate risk is the risk that changes in market interest rates will have a negative impact on the economic value, interest income and, ultimately, the capital of the group.
+It includes the gap risk, the basis risk and the option risk.
+The aim of interest rate risk management in the ProCredit group is to keep the differences between repricing maturities for assets and liabilities as small as possible in all currencies.